ceddlyburge/dijkstra-ish/readme.md

 If I were to do this in the real world I would want to introduce Leg to the domain.

-e.g. in RouteExtension class:
+### RouteExtension.atomic_routes was awkward naming - it was actually atomic routes without/before extension (or legs without last)

-- #atomic_routes - was actually atomic routes without/before extension (or legs without last)
+atomic_routes was an array of AtomicRoute, so in that respect the variable was well named.
+I think in your head you have equated an array of AtomicRoute to a RouteCandidate, but they are distinct concepts.

 - #atomic_route - was actually the extending/last atomic route
 e.g NetworkTopology was really a NetworkTopologyParser.
 Again, could have been a stronger, more encapsulated network object, with some behaviour rather than just a holder of a collection of atomic routes.